polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Node

-A node correlates to a running instance of a blockchain client - it is part of the [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) network that allow blockchain participants to interact with one another.
+A node correlates to a running instance of a blockchain client; it is part of the [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) network that allows blockchain participants to interact with one another.
 Substrate nodes can fill a number of roles in a blockchain network.
-For instance, [authors](#author) are the block-producing nodes that power the blockchain while [light-clients](#light-client) facilitate scalable interactions with user-facing applications.
+For instance, [authors](#author) are the block-producing nodes that power the blockchain, while [light-clients](#light-client) facilitate scalable interactions with user-facing applications.

 ## Nominated Proof-of-Stake (NPoS)